Cassa di Risparmio del Veneto: Sanpaolo IMI and Intesa Sanpaolo

 In 2002, The Savings Bank of Padova & Rovigo followed the parent banking group to merge with Sanpaolo IMI.
 Banca Agricola di Cerea was absorbed into The Savings Bank of Padova & Rovigo on 1 June 2003.

 On 2 January 2007, The Savings Bank of Padova & Rovigo became part of Intesa Sanpaolo Group after another merger.
 On 25 September 2008 the bank renamed to Cassa di Risparmio del Veneto.
 Followed the closure of the Savings Bank of Venice, the Savings Bank of Veneto was the only oldest surviving Cassa di Risparmio of Italy, which other banks had either dropped Cassa di Risparmio in their name or ceased to be exist due to merger.
 However, in February 2018, Intesa Sanpaolo announced the 2018–2021 business plan, which would closed down most of their retail brands including Cassa di Risparmio del Veneto.
-Cassa di Risparmio del Veneto would ceased to be existed as a separate legal person, becoming divisions and branches of the banking group instead.
+Cassa di Risparmio del Veneto would cease to exist as a separate legal entity, becoming divisions and branches of the banking group instead.